-For complete information, note that the past light cone of a switching off event in the upper Rindler wedge (F) (see Figure \ref{fig:uvpoles}) also intersects the antipodal CFT (associated with a hypersurface in region (L)).
-The missing fourth pole is actually in the antipodal CFT; complete knowledge of the pole structure of both CFTs is therefore sufficient to reconstruct switching off events in the upper Rindler wedge.
+Contrast this with a bulk observer who does not see anything fall into the horizon in finite time, and therefore would also not see any information come out in finite time.
+The key difference is that the boundary theorist has access to the one-point function of a CFT whose relation to the bulk is non-local -- and which can therefore encode information about events beyond the horizon.

+In order to exactly read off $v$, the boundary theorist has to make certain assumptions about the geometry behind the Rindler horizon.
+This is implicit in our set-up since we have assumed that the geometry is pure AdS everywhere (including in the other Rindler wedge).
+Nevertheless, even if there were deviations from pure AdS behind the horizon, the qualitative result regarding the number of poles ``seen'' by the boundary theorist would still hold.
+That is, irrespective of the geometry behind the horizon, the boundary theorist would still perceive only three poles in the one-point function if the source were to get switched off behind the horizon.
+Only the precise location of the third pole (i.e. the ``$v$'' coordinate of the pole in the boundary theory) would be sensitive to beyond-horizon metric perturbations.